voelzmo/codex/aws.md

 ```

-`safe` sports a handy import/export feature that can be used to
+`safe` supports a handy import/export feature that can be used to
 move credentials securely between Vaults, without touching disk,
 which is exactly what we need to migrate from our proto-Vault to
 our real one: